lucasjoliveau/doc/es/developer/reference/backend/actions.md

     }

-will replace the current content section by the Odoo home page.
+will replace the current content section by the Konvergo ERP home page.

 ## Server Actions (`ir.actions.server`)